philgyford/wp-theme-whitstillman/README.md

 # WordPress Whit Stillman theme

-This is a WordPress theme used on [WhitStillman.org](http://www.whitstillman.org).
+This is the WordPress theme used on [WhitStillman.org](http://www.whitstillman.org).

 It is a child theme of the standard Twenty Thirteen WP theme.

+These files should be in a directory in `wp-content/themes/`.
+There *must* also be the `wp-content/themes/twentythirteen/` directory present.

 ## Notes